 Demotion.
 Demotion is a move from one position class to another position class which is assigned to a lower salary grade.

 Dismissal.
-Dismissal is a disciplinary action taken by the City whereby the offending employee is relieved of all duties and responsibilities and is discharged from employment with the City.
+Dismissal is a disciplinary action taken by the City whereby the offending employee is relieved of all duties and responsibilities and is discharged from the employ of the City.